 Ms. Henson’s best option would have been to wait a day or two until the checks had cleared, and then file her Chapter 7 petition.
 If there was a pending foreclosure or repossession and waiting was not an option, most courts allow a debtor to file a petition first and then the schedules later.

 Bankruptcy forms are like income tax forms: if you include the wrong information or file at the wrong time, such an error can cause an awful lot of problems later.
-For a free consultation with attorneys who understand how bankruptcy works, contact our office.
+For a free consultation with attorneys who understand how bankruptcy works, contact our office in Melbourne, Florida.